"CUA STUDIES in EARLY CHRISTIANITY"

 Volumes with the Press

-The Christian Moses: From Philo to the Qur'an, edited by Janet A. Timbie and Philip Rousseau.
+The Christian Moses: From Philo to the Qur'an, edited by Philip Rousseau and Janet A. Timbie.

-Change in the Late Roman City: Identities, Buildings, and Beliefs, edited by Philip Rousseau and Wendy Mayer.
+Late Roman Cities and Religious Change, edited by Philip Rousseau and Wendy Mayer.

 Augustine in America: Politics, Society, and the Life of the Mind, edited by Willemien Otten, Karla Pollmann, and Mark Vessey.